 (In addition to the numerous benefits above, moringa may also help protect your bodily tissues and manage pain.
 Remarkably, moringa can also neutralize damage from radiation.)

-If you’re interested in the possibility of moringa weight loss, you can drink moringa tea.
+If you’re interested in the possibility of weight loss, you can drink the tea form.
 In fact, research does suggest moringa weight loss tea works.

 One study examines three herbs in a formula called Adipromin.
 Moringa is one of the herbs in the formula.
 The researchers conclude this formula may encourage healthy blood sugar levels.
 This is especially true of people with obese people who have type 2 diabetes.